 Instructions

-- In a large bowl combined all ingredients needed to the dough.
-Mix with your hands or in a standing mixer until all ingredients are combined.NOTE: it's recommended to set about 1/2 cup of flour aside (from the total amount) before making the dough.
+- In a large bowl combine all ingredients needed for the dough.
+Mix with your hands or in a standing mixer until all ingredients are combined.NOTE: set about ½ cup of flour aside (from the total amount) before making the dough.
 As the dough comes together add the remaining flour if needed.

 - Wrap in a plastic wrap and let rest in the fridge for 1 hour.

-- Press each cookies with a palm of your hand to slightly flatten them out.
+- Press cookies with a palm of your hand to slightly flatten them out.

 - Preheat oven to 350F (175C) and bake for 20-25 minutes until lightly golden brown.